-But more important is Scotland-born singer Jimmy Barnes’ Working Class Man (1985), written by US musician Jonathan Cain, a song which eventually came to be regarded, despite its Scottish-American origins, as a celebration of the sorts of Australian values discussed in this paper.
-Barnes himself has said that ‘Most people thought [the song] ... was written about me, but it was actually written about my audience - staunch, honest people, who work and who care’ (Jenkins, 2007, p.303).
+But more important is Scotland-born singer Jimmy Barnes’s Working Class Man (1985), written by US musician Jonathan Cain, a song which eventually came to be regarded, despite its Scottish-American origins, as a celebration of the sorts of Australian values discussed in this paper.
+Barnes himself has said that ‘Most people thought [the song] … was written about me, but it was actually written about my audience – staunch, honest people, who work and who care’ (Jenkins, 2007, p.303).
 The eponymous hero, ‘a legend of his time’, has ‘blue denim in his veins’ and is a ‘steel town disciple’.
 He is the first to put his hand up for overtime because he is saving up for a little woman that he will someday make his wife.
-But, in the minds of most Australians, he is not the heteronormatively-coded working class hero of the songs of Bruce Springsteen or even Bon Jovi, even if ‘He did his time in Vietnam’.
+But, in the minds of most Australians, he is not the heteronormatively coded working-class hero of the songs of Bruce Springsteen or even Bon Jovi, even if ‘He did his time in Vietnam’.
 No, he is the same bloke, the same weary driver you could probably find cruising his faithful Australian-made Holden sedan down a street lined with the Illawarra flame trees made famous in Cold Chisel’s Flame Trees (1984) (also sung by Jimmy Barnes).
 He is the same bloke who ponders whether the ‘young factory auto worker’ will leave the never-changing town, or stay with the ‘girl falling in love near where the pianola stands’.
 The video of Working Class Man further cements the worker as a legend, with Barnsie hollering away in a sweat-soaked white singlet in front of steel-working scenes at Port Kembla, and burning cane fields in far north Queensland.
-There’s plenty of dust, sweat and heat here to remind you of the heroism of the working class man’s toil.
+There’s plenty of dust, sweat and heat here to remind you of the heroism of the working-class man’s toil.
 As one commentator on the YouTube video of the song pithily states, ‘Please rise for the national anthem’.

-And if Working Class Man or Waltzing Matilda are not Australia’s other national anthems, it might very well be the television advertisement for the mass-produced lager Victoria Bitter, or VB as it is commonly known.
+And if Working Class Man or Waltzing Matilda are not Australia’s other national anthem, this might very well be the television advertisement for the mass-produced lager Victoria Bitter, or VB as it is commonly known.
 Various versions have appeared since 1968, all set to sweeping orchestral music strongly reminiscent of American composer Elmer Bernstein’s main theme from The Magnificent Seven (1960).
 The advertisement augments the nuance of hard work as a kind of heroic, legendary activity by depicting working-class blokes carrying out a range of typically sweaty duties.
-The overall message is that a ‘hard-earned thirst needs a big, cold beer’ and that the ‘best cold beer is Vic - Victoria Bitter’.
+The overall message is that a ‘hard-earned thirst needs a big, cold beer’ and that the ‘best cold beer is Vic – Victoria Bitter’.
 Thirst arises in a number of ways; for example, you can get it ‘riding [a horse]’, ‘fixing the trains’, ‘in a hole [while digging]’, ‘on a plank’ (a labourer wheels a wheel barrow up a plank), ‘lifting’, ‘shifting [an entire house]’, or ‘feeding a fire [on a cane farm]’.
-The images revolve around the primary industries sector, such as farming, commercial fishing and livestock-rearing, the construction sector, and mining.
-Here is Australian national identity writ large, propped up by one of its more enduring working-class institutions - beer (Fiske, Hodge and Turner, 1987, p.1).
+The images revolve around the primary industries sector, such as farming, commercial fishing and livestock-rearing, the construction sector and mining.
+Here is Australian national identity writ large, propped up by one of its more enduring working-class institutions – beer (Fiske et al., 1987, p.1).

 National identity’s influence on contemporary attitudes